telerik/xamarin-forms-docs/controls/chart/series/cartesian/features/chart-series-features-palette-mode.md

 The **PaletteMode** property of the RadCartesianChart allows useres to change the color of the series using **SeriesPaletteMode** enumeration.
 You can set the changes of the color on:

 - **Series**: The palette is applied to data point depending on the index of the owning ChartSeries instance.
-- **DataPoin**: You can apply the palette to the data points depending on the index od each data point.
+- **DataPoint**: You can apply the palette to the data points depending on the index od each data point.

 The **FillColor** property is used to define the fill of the series.